RickStrahl/MarkdownMonsterAddinsRegistry/Readme.md

 # Markdown Monster Addin Registry
 ### Publish your Markdown Monster Addins here

-> ### @icon-warning Under Construction
+> ### Under Construction
 > The addin registry is not ready for accepting addins yet.
 We're still working out the logistics, but stay tuned for more info.
+In the meantime this document, has an outline of current thinking.
+If you have comments or ideas please file an [Issue](https://github.com/RickStrahl/MarkdownMonsterAddinsRegistry/issues)

 This repository holds a list of available addins for the Markdown Monster Markdown editor.

 * [Markdown Monster Site](http://markdownmonster.west-wind.com)
 * [Markdown Monster on GitHub](https://github.com/RickStrahl/MarkdownMonster)

 This repository merely provides a list to available addins that are hosted via Git/Github and can be installed via the registry.

-All addins registered have to either provide source code, or if a commercial addin need to be
+All addins registered have to either provide source code in a GitHub repository, or if a commercial addin, need to be officially approved by contacting

 ### Requirements for Listing
 To get a Markdown Monster Addin listed you need to provide the following: